apache/cloudstack-www/blog/2022-11-30-cloudstack-collaboration-conference-2022-roundup.md

 <strong>About Sven Vogel:</strong>

 Sven Vogel is a German IT-Specialist with 15+ years experience in IT and member of the Apache Software Foundation.
-Before he got invited to join the mother foundation, he has been the Chairman / VP of Apache Cloudstack and an active Committer for a few years.
+Before he got invited to join the mother foundation, he has been the Chairman / VP of Apache CloudStack and an active Committer for a few years.
 He is well-known for driving various projects and supporting everyone who needs technological exchange, advise or upskilling.
 His interest in cloud-technologies is both - his professional and personal passion and he looks forward meeting you to talk about why system-relevant institutions need our help as open source technologists.

 &nbsp;